tshepang/seaplane/doc/ARCHITECTURE.md

   is responsible for deconflicting mutually exclusive items, and combining all inputs (configuration file, environment, CLI arguments, etc.) into a single structure that code can use at runtime to make a decision.
+- `src/api.rs`: Wraps the SDK provided calls and makes convenience methods, or converts errors, wraps with context, etc. Anything that isn't a one-off touching the SDK should probably go here.
 - `src/error.rs`: Provides a custom CLI error and result type for fine grained control over the errors, and how they get displayed to the user.
 - `src/fs.rs`: Utility functions for interacting with the file system in a